openshift/cluster-version-operator/docs/dev/clusteroperator.md

 If an error blocks reaching 4.0.1, the conditions might be:

-* `Degraded` is true with a detailed message `Unable to apply 4.0.1: could not update 0000_70_network_deployment.yaml because the resource type NetworkConfig has not been installed on the server.`
+* `Degraded` is true with a detailed message `Unable to apply 4.0.1: could not upgrade 0000_70_network_deployment.yaml because the resource type NetworkConfig has not been installed on the server.`
 * `Available` is true with message `Cluster has deployed 4.0.0`
 * `Progressing` is true with message `Unable to apply 4.0.1: a required object is missing`